NikhPradhan/TranslatingFacialExpressionToMouseControl/README.md

 # Mouse control with facial expression

 This application use your facial expressions to control mouse actions.
-This application is developed specifically for differently abled person who cannot use their hand to control their PC.
+This application is developed specially for differently abled person who cannot use their hand to control their PC.